GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (102) .md

 **At Higher Tiers**: For each tier beyond minimum, you may increase the time for each creature by 1d12 + spell tier or affect an additional creature.

 **Critical Failure**: You struggle to breathe properly for a number of rounds equal to double the spell's tier- making you vulnerable during that time.
 If you do not breathe normally, you instead gain 1d4 points of spell sickness.

+#### Shackling Order

+**Minimum Tier**: 2

+**Casting Time**: 2 actions

+**Range**: 10 yards

+**Effect**: You conjure a magical binding at a foe within range, treat as an undamaging attack.
+If successful, the creature is prone and grappled by the bindings.
+The creature may attempt a [Body] check with a DV equal to the spellcheck's points of success plus the spell's tier.
+A success breaks the grappling effect of the bindings, but still leaves them prone as some of it remains intact.
+A critical success breaks the spell completely.
+A critical failure causes them to suffer a -4 penalty to further such checks until the end of the next round.
+A failure yields no result.
+Each round, the DV of the check required is reduced by 1 until it reach 0, at which point the bindings cease to exist.

+A critical success with the undamaging attack disallows the attempts to break free during the same round.

+**At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range is increased by 3 yards.

+**Critical Failure**: You fumble with the bindings and bind yourself with this spell instead, pending the undamaging attack of course.
+The DV becomes the points of failure plus the spell's tier.

 #### Silent Alarm